Want cover for your cat? Compare cat insurance policies and keep them purring.

 - Whether your pet is cross-bred or purebred.
 Cross-bred pets tend to suffer fewer health problems than purebred animals so will attract lower premiums.

 - The type of policy you choose.
 A comprehensive policy will obviously cost more than a basic cat insurance plan.

 - When you pay your premiums.
 You can typically elect to pay your premiums fortnightly, monthly or annually.

-- It is important to find the right cover and it is best to buy early: With most policies excluding pre-existing conditions, it is crucial to find the right policy and purchase earlier to avoid having to switch further down the track.
-Any conditions that your pet suffered at the start of the policy will be excluded from cover.
+- It is important to find the right cover and it is usually a good idea to buy early: With most policies excluding pre-existing conditions, it is crucial to find the right policy and purchase earlier to avoid having to switch further down the track.
+Any conditions that your pet suffered at the start of the policy will be excluded from cover, so this is especially important if your cat is purebred and predisposed to certain health conditions.
 As always, make sure you read the product disclosure statement to ensure you know exactly what your pet is covered for.

 - Premiums will increase with age.
 Nearly all policies will increase the premiums for older cats.
 Another reason to buy earlier.

 - Ongoing conditions.
 Beware of policies only offering limited cover for chronic or recurring conditions.
 Many policies will not give cover for conditions that returned after 12 months.